 Unlike people, all masks are not created equal.
-The CDC's decision to relax source-control mask policies for people who have been vaccinated, at a time when 50% of Americans (including children) are not yet vaccinated has many concerned.
 The rise of several concerning variants, such as Delta, makes the use of "protective" masks CRITICAL for people who have either not yet received the vaccine, or even if vaccinated, do not wish to take any chances of exposure to the virus that causes COVID-19.
-April has LONG URGED everyday people who wish to protect themselves from COVID-19 to upgrade their masks and use "protective" masks - not just "source control-only" masks.
-This is even more important as source-control mask policies fade.
+People who wish to protect themselves from COVID-19 are urged to upgrade their masks and use "protective" masks - not just "source control-only" masks.
+This is even more important as universal mask policies fade in many areas.

 Below is a curated collection of REUSABLE "protective" masks that will protect you (the wearer), while not taking away from supplies our healthcare providers still need.
 All of the below masks are either NIOSH-certified or have filters certified by Nelson Labs, which performs NIOSH testing - and meet April's stringent standards for safety and value.

-April advises people to think about masks "the way you pick gear for weather - choose your mask based on the situation."
-Watch her "Masks 101" video for more information and demonstration of proper fit.
+Think about masks "the way you pick gear for weather - choose your mask based on the situation."
+Watch April's "Masks 101" video for more information and demonstration of proper fit.
 She does not have a commercial relationship with any of these providers.

 "PROTECTIVE" MASKS - April distinguishes "protective" masks from "source control" masks, and divides the former into two categories based on level of protection as noted below:

 Category 1 (You are safest in these, choose these when in close contact with others who are not wearing a mask)